-A very simple emergency shelter could be achieved by using a 7.3 metre seamless sheet stretched over a ridge bar running parallel to and 2.00 metres above the soil surface.
-If 60cm of each edge of the sheet is buried, the cross-section of this simple shelter will be as shown in Figures 4 and 5.
+A very simple emergency shelter could be achieved by using a 24ft. seamless sheet stretched over a ridge bar running parallel to and 7ft. above the soil surface.
+If 2ft of each edge of the sheet is buried, the cross-section of this simple shelter will be as shown in Figures 4 & 5.